About Joe Nevills

 In a fortunate turn of events, Joe quickly joined several former Thoroughbred Times staff members in creating the new breeding and sales wing of the Daily Racing Form: DRF Breeding.
 He became the publication's sales editor in December 2014 and has continued the coverage of Michigan and Haiku Handicapper segments that have followed him from his blog.

-There are too many stories out there about the Kentucky Derby.
+There are enough stories out there about the Kentucky Derby.

 Look at the “horse racing” section of any bookstore that has one, and books about a single race will dominate the shelf space.
 Pick up any horse racing publication, and chances are good there is a piece in it about horses pointed toward the Derby, why they won’t be pointed toward the Derby or how horses fared in the Derby.